-- Secure the area around the leak. - Evacuate the public to a safe distance, if necessary. - Contact the appropriate pipeline owner or operator as soon as possible. - Establish a command center. - Control ignition sources.
+- Secure the area around the leak. - Evacuate the public to a safe distance, if necessary. - Contact the appropriate operator as soon as possible. - Establish a command center. - Control ignition sources.
 If the pipeline leak is not burning, take steps to prevent causing any open flame or another potential source of ignition, such as an electrical switch, vehicle ignition, lighting of a match, etc. - Do not use a cell phone or two-way radio near the suspected emergency area. - Do not attempt to put out natural gas or liquid fires.
-If natural gas or petroleum product is burning, control the secondary fires. - Do not operate any pipeline valves or equipment.
+If burning, control the secondary fires. - Do not operate any pipeline valves or equipment.